kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ![ponder](/blogs/2023-08-11-dataframes/ponder.png)

 My overall impression is that Ponder seems like an interesting product for big data as it executes everything on BigQuery.
-It seems quite early (_I got a bunch of errors even when following their getting started guide_).
+It seems quite early — I got a bunch of errors even when following their getting started guide.

-Let's look at **Fugue**, which is a little bit similar to Modin, as it also provides a distributed dataframe abstraction that can run on top of Ray, Dask, Spark, and more.
+Next, let's look at **Fugue**, which also provides a distributed dataframe abstraction that can run on top of BigQuery, Ray, Dask, Spark, DuckDB, and more.

 ---